hughlilly/tbcc-db/README.md

 ## Introduction

-This repository contains the website for the CMS for the IT5090 Capstone Project (Q4 2022).
+This repository contains the CMS instance for the IT5090 Capstone Project (Q4 2022).
 The author is Hugh Lilly (ID 20220344).

 ## Companion frontend repository